Creating Discovery tapes

 LTO tapes sent to Discovery need to be LTFS formatted with an XML metadata file.

-Use YoYotta LTFS or Automation to put this file into the LTFS tape index partition.
+YoYotta with one or more LTO drive options will put this file into the LTFS tape index partition.

 Also validate tapes to ensure they conform to the Discovery format.